Tiisetso/tiisetso.github.io/quotes.md

 No matter.<br>
 Try Again.<br>
 Fail again.<br>
-Fail better.<br>"
+Fail better."

 -- Samuel Beckett

->"Don't worry about what anybody else is going to do.
+"Don't worry about what anybody else is going to do.
 The best way to predict the future is to invent it."

-- Alan Kay
+-- Alan Kay

 "Don't fear moving slowly.
 Fear standing still."

-- Chinese proverb
+-- Chinese proverb